Enhancing the Role of Citizens and Religious Leaders in Yemen’s Political Transition

 ICRD’s 2017 publication, Empowering Yemeni Peacebuilders: The Intersection of Conflict Resolution and CVE, offers a systematic overview of that methodology with personal reflections from those impacted by the work on the ground.
 ICRD is currently working to expand this program to engage additional religious leaders and civil society partners throughout the country.

-Yemen’s Marginalized South
+Yemen’s Marginalized South (Completed Program)

 Following the overthrow of a long-standing dictatorship in 2011, the Yemeni government began a delicate political transition.
 The process failed to overcome challenges with certain political interest groups, leading to a spiral of violence that has left the country in chaos.
 In an effort to understand how this transition could have been conducted more effectively and inclusively in order to inform future efforts, ICRD began a study of Yemen’s southern governorates, which have been the site of multiple political and religious insurgencies.
 In 2014, in partnership with local researchers, ICRD conducted surveys with over 400 southerners to assess their attitudes toward Yemen’s 2013 National Dialogue Conference, in addition to various aspects of the political transition and prospects for future stability.